kubrayill/cheminformatics_QSAR_Project/README.md

      Validation Technique: Due to the limited sample size, 2-Fold Cross-Validation was employed to avoid overfitting and provide a reliable, generalized accuracy score.
      Key Results and Findings:
      Final Validation Metric: Average Cross-Validation Accuracy: 41.67%
-     Note: This score is expected for the small, illustrative dataset and confirms that the methodology is sound, even if the predictive power is low due to limited training data.Analytical Insight (Feature Importance): The model successfully identified specific Morgan Fingerprint bits (structural motifs) that were most influential in classifying a molecule as Active or Inactive.
+     Note: This score is expected for the small, illustrative dataset and confirms that the methodology is sound, even if the predictive power is low due to limited training data.Analytical Insight
+(Feature Importance): The model successfully identified specific Morgan Fingerprint bits (structural motifs) that were most influential in classifying a molecule as Active or Inactive.
 Technologies Used:
+Programming Language: Python
+Cheminformatics: RDKit
+Data Analysis: Pandas & NumPy
+Machine Learning: scikit-learn (RandomForestClassifier, cross_val_score)
+Visualization: Matplotlib
-Programming Language: PythonCheminformatics: RDKitData Analysis: Pandas & NumPyMachine Learning: scikit-learn (RandomForestClassifier, cross_val_score)Visualization: MatplotlibManagement: GitHub Projects (Kanban Board)
+Management: GitHub Projects (Kanban Board)